-Lead is still a problem today because it still exists in and around your home and workplace.
+Lead is still a problem today as it may still exist in and around your home and workplace.
 These include:

 - interior and exterior paint in homes built before 1970